 The "New File" button will open a file creation dialog to pick a new file to create and then open a text editing window to edit that file.
-Before doing so, a warning will be displayed to indicate that this is not intended as the primary editor for working with ACT-R files, but that warning can be turned off in the Options.

 There may be multiple files open for editing through the use of those two buttons.
 If you try to close one which has been changed since it was last saved it will display a dialog to warn you about that and give you the option to save it immediately before closing the window, close the window without saving the file, or to not close the window: